UWPCE-PythonCert/PythonCertDevel/source/modules/SubclassingAndInheritance.rst

 Subclassing
 -----------

 A subclass "inherits" all the attributes (methods, etc) of the parent class.
+This means that a subclass will have everything that its "parents" have.

 You can then change ("override") some or all of the attributes to change the behavior.
 You can also add new attributes to extend the behavior.

-You create a subclass by passing the superclass to the class statement.
+You create a subclass by passing the superclass to the ``class`` statement.

 The simplest subclass in Python: